QuickBooks Blog

 3. Decide how you’ll calculate holiday pay

 The most common holiday pay rate formula is 1.5 times or 2.0 times the employee's regular pay rate.
 For example, if you pay 1.5 times and an employee earns $15 per hour, their holiday pay rate would be $22.50 per hour.
-Alternatively, if you offer 2.0 times holiday pay, the hourly holiday pay for the employe above would be $30 per hour.
+Alternatively, if you offer 2.0 times holiday pay, the hourly holiday pay for that employee would be $30 per hour.

 4. Communicate your holiday pay policy